-In response, juvenile courts increased the use of existing alternatives to confinement.
-Some courts worked with community-based systems to provide greater access to services.
-Some courts had to be more creative in utilizing specialized programs and graduated sanctions to avoid placing youths in detention.
+In response to the pandemic, many juvenile courts increased the use of existing alternatives.
+This included expanded use of electronic monitoring and intensive community supervision.
+Other courts worked to increase coordination with community-based systems to provide youth and families with greater access to services.
+These included mental health treatment and family-focused, wraparound case management.
+In addition, several courts noted that they had to be more creative in utilizing specialized programming and graduated sanctions in lieu of detention to hold youth accountable.

 Public Policy Associates, Inc. (PPA) partnered with the Michigan Center on Youth Justice to conduct a study on the impact of COVID-19 on juvenile detention and secure residential facility populations in Michigan.
 With support from the Michigan Justice Fund, the study aimed to provide stakeholders with more detail about the numbers and characteristics of the young people who were released or diverted from detention, the young people who remained, and the factors that drove those decisions, as well as information about the degree to which the initial steps to keep youth out of secure confinement have been sustained over time.